-Chief Financial Officer and Interim Executive Director of Connecting Hearts
+Chief Financial Officer and Executive Director of Connecting Hearts

-With over 17 years of experience in accounting and finance (10 years in healthcare accounting), Michael brings considerable financial expertise to Connecting Hearts.
-Michael was the Vice President of Finance for Care Advantage, Inc. and All About Care, LLC previously as well as the Director of Accounting and Finance (Controller) at HCAs Reston Hospital in Reston, VA.
+As a former Connecting Hearts board member and with over 17 years of experience in accounting and finance (10 years in healthcare accounting), Michael brings considerable financial expertise to Connecting Hearts.
+Michael formerly was the Vice President of Finance for Care Advantage, Inc. and All About Care, LLC.
+Previous to his time with Care Advantage, Michael was the Director of Accounting and Finance (Controller) at HCAs Reston Hospital in Reston, VA.
 Michael holds an Associate in Arts degree in Economics, Bachelors in Economics, Bachelors in Finance and a Master’s degree in Healthcare Administration with a concentration in Health Care Operations.
 Michael shares his blessings each day with his college sweetheart Tonya and their three children Jasmine, Michael Jr and Desmond.
 Michael enjoys spending time with his family, volunteering as a karate, football and basketball coach, listening to jazz, writing poetry and watching ESPN.
-In addition, Michael has served on Connecting Hearts board for two years and is thoroughly excited to continue his work with Connecting Hearts in order to help each and every child find the permanent, loving home they deserve.

 Foster and Adoptive Family Recruitment Specialist